GiG launches New Zealand-facing online casino with SkyCity

 “While ultimately a regulated online gaming market remains the preferred solution, the site launch is another step on our journey of pursuing opportunities to grow and diversify our earnings, addressing a new, fast growing industry which is highly complementary to our land-based activities and offering customers a multi-channel gaming experience.”

 GiG chief executive Robin Reed added: “GiG is pursuing a strategy of becoming the global partner for strong brands in iGaming.
-SkyCity Entertainment Group is the largest and most reputable gambling and leisure firm in New Zealand.
+SkyCity Entertainment Group is the largest and most reputable leisure and gambling firm in New Zealand.

 “We are very proud to have been entrusted to provide our full suite of gaming services to them.
 It has been great to work with Graeme and his accomplished team and due to a great collaboration we have managed to launch a state-of-the art digital casino experience only two months after signing the agreement.”